 - You are looking to explore tools for self expression.

 - You are open-minded and curious.

-For complete list of courses, please view Course Calendar.
+For complete list of courses, please view Courses by program.

 CEGEP ADMISSION REQUIREMENTS

 Secondary 5 Language of Instruction, Secondary 5 Second Language, Secondary 4 Mathematics, Secondary 4 Science and Technology or Secondary 4 Applied Science and Technology, Secondary 4 History and Citizenship Education.

 OR a Secondary School Vocational Diploma which includes: